aimanecouissi/django-hiring-portal-web-application/README.md

 ## DEMO

-Explore the application in action by watching the video demonstration available in [my portfolio](https://www.aimanecouissi.com/).
+Explore the application in action by watching the video demonstration available in [YouTube](https://youtu.be/wzjV01i2Dl8).

 ## INSTALLATION